hyperledger-solang/solang/docs/running.rst

   Fields not explicitly present in the .toml acquire the compiler's default value.
-  If any other argument is provided in the command line, for example, ``solang compile --config-file --target substrate``, the argument will be overridden.
+  If any other argument is provided in the command line, for example, ``solang compile --config-file --target polkadot``, the argument will be overridden.
   The priority for the args is given as follows:
   1. Command line
   2. Configuration file